What Actually Helps With Separation Anxiety (and What Doesn’t)

 What People Try Why It Doesn’t Work What’s Better

-Toys, Kongs, distractions Offers stimulation, not emotional security Gradual, supported alone-time training
+Toys, Kongs, distractions Offers stimulation, not emotional security Gradual alone-time training where your dog learns they are safe when you leave

-Calming sprays or plug-ins May mask symptoms temporarily Rewiring the fear through repetition
+Calming sprays or plug-ins May mask symptoms temporarily Building tolerance to being alone through carefully planned training sessions

-Ignoring your dog Can increase fear if not done with proper timing Connection-first approach, then confidence
+Ignoring your dog Can increase fear if not done with proper timing Supporting your dog while slowly increasing independence

-Crates or confinement Can cause panic if not introduced properly Comfort zones built through trust
+Crates or confinement Can cause panic if not introduced properly Teaching your dog to relax alone before increasing time apart

 Tried Toys or Distractions?
 They keep your dog busy — but don’t teach them to feel safe alone.